LightMattr/seo-automation/README.md

 # simple-seo-automation

-This script performs a Google search based on a given keyword and stores the results in a spreadsheet.
+This script performs a Google search based on a given keyword and stores the top results in a spreadsheet.
 The spreadsheet contains the url, title, and position of each search result.

 ## Prerequisites
 The following packages are required to run the script: